 If you are setting up an eight week summer training program then a good number to choose for a total distance goal is 400 miles or 50 miles per week on the average.
 This total would be appropriate for those athletes with a training age of two or greater.
 If you are planning on giving a t-shirt or other reward this would be the magic number.

-The first three weeks of the summer training plan should be very basic with nothing more then workouts done at the aerobic threshold or what can be accurately described as “gossip pace”.
+The first three weeks of the summer training for cross country plan should be very basic with nothing more then workouts done at the aerobic threshold or what can be accurately described as “gossip pace”.
 The first week should contain six runs of five miles each day.
 Advance mileage over the next three weeks in accordance with the “20% rule”.
 That is, never increase the weekly total by more than 20%.
 After three weeks of general mileage you should prescribe two workouts per week that go beyond the training effect of aerobic threshold runs.
 These would be strength and power runs.
 For the next five weeks do a hill session once per week.
 Select a hill to repeat run that is far enough away from school to add a three mile warm-up and end with a three mile cool-down.
 The hill itself should be about 200-250 meters in length and should be of a sufficient grade to tax the body’s strength component.
 Run the hills as hard as one can and then jog to the base and repeat.
 For power, aerobic power is the training component and this is the definition of VO2 max.
 On the fourth week set up a two mile run for time on the track or accurately measured flat stretch of road or trail.
 The value each athlete records are their VO2 max velocities and will be used for the next four weeks in training.
 On the fifth week break that two mile time in half and have the athletes do three to four times one mile repeats at their individual value with equal time rest.
 On week six, using the same velocity have the athletes do seven or eight times 800 meters at VO2 max pace with equal time rest.
 Weeks seven and eight can be the same sorts of workouts.
 Scientists say it takes 27 weeks to fully develop VO2 max in a training period so do not wait until your fall season actually begins.
 If you do, your athletes will be late for the party.